jomellikesturtles/mdb-electron/README.md

 > unsorted

-- integrate moviefiles scan to imdbsearch
+- integrate movie files scan to imdb search
 - test Plex with following scenarios:
   - titles with '.' and without dot - both (tho.r becomes thor:ragnarok)
   - with year and without year - passed